ilyam8/periodic-pr-labeler/README.md

 ## Label mappings file

 This file is in [`YaML`](https://yaml.org/) format.
 It contains a list of labels and patterns to match to apply the label.
-By default this action uses `.github/labeler.yml` located in repository from `GITHUB_REPOSITORY` as a source of pattern matchers.
+By default, this action uses `.github/labeler.yml` located in repository from `GITHUB_REPOSITORY` as a source of pattern matchers.

 ```yaml
 # Add 'label1' to any changes within 'example' folder or any subfolders